LordDemonos/Quarm.Guide/README.md

 #### Brell's Blessed Land - 11/17/2023

-During the period before Frostfell, the land needs to be prepared for celebration and merryment.
+During the period before Frostfell, the land needs to be prepared for celebration and merriment.
 The Shard of Decay has closed.
 Snow is falling on the ground in places where they shouldn't be, and the season of feasts is upon us.

 However, Brell needs the land culled of various creatures that are capable of flight, and will reward adventurers kindly.

-Druzzil and Brell has blessed the land for a limited period of time to aid with this effort, and Norrath shall reap the reward of experience.
+Druzzil and Brell have blessed the land for a limited period of time to aid with this effort, and Norrath shall reap the reward of experience.

 Since we don't sell anything here, and you can't eat the server, we're giving the best feast of all:
 Outdoor zones will receive a 0.20 increase to their ZEM for the duration of the event.